ACTUALIZACIÓN SOBRE COVID-19: ¡Recursos, información y consejos útiles para protegerle a usted y a su familia!

 Governor Tom Wolf today reminded all Pennsylvania residents and businesses that masks are mandatory when visiting a business.
 “The importance of mask-wearing to reduce the spread of COVID-19 and protect people and businesses cannot be overstated,” Gov. Wolf said....

-Governor Tom Wolf announced today that Lebanon County is slated to move to the green phase of reopening on July 3, putting all 67 counties in green.
+Governor Tom Wolf announced today that Lebanon County is slated to move to the green phase of reopening on Julio 3, putting all 67 counties in green.
 Twelve counties moved to green today, joining 54 already in the least restrictive phase of reopening.
 “We will soon...

 Secretary of Agriculture Implores USDA to Continue Waiver to Safeguard Food Bank Employees, Volunteers, Clients